valory-xyz/open-autonomy/docs/deployment_description.md

 3. Easily portable cross cloud providers.

 We have 3 deployment options available for external operators.
-- docker-compose - This approach is advised for beginners less experienced users.

 - Kubernetes Cluster - We provide full deployments for kubernetes
-    - Single Node - This deployment approach is recommened for individual applications.
+    - Single Node - This deployment approach is recommended for individual applications.
-    - Multi Node - This deployment approach is recommened for more advanced users looking to run multiple agent nodes or applications.
+    - Multi Node - This deployment approach is recommended for more advanced users looking to run multiple agent nodes or applications.

+- docker-compose - This approach is advised for beginners or less experienced users.

 Infrastructure deployment is handled by terraform to ensure replicatability across multiple providers whilst allowing external operators to configure the deployments to match their specific deployment requirements

+# Kubernetes Cluster
 # Pre-requisites

 We require a domain for our cluster.
 This allow us to route traffic to our cluster controller node.
 This is a pre-requisite of both kubernetes based deployments, however the docker-compose deployment is able to skip this step.